KevLuo/DigitVision/README.md

 This project applies computer vision principles to automatically recognize handwritten digits.
 DigitVision has several defining characteristics:

-1. A neural network which I built from scratch
+1. A fully-connected neural network which I built from scratch
 2. PCA from scikit-learn (Principle Component Analysis)
 3. Diagnostic visualizations, including learning curves and validation curves

-I originally started this to better understand neural networks, by writing algorithms like backpropogation myself and building computations like the cost function with my own code, so I could figure out how all of this actually worked.
-But ever since my initial architecture surprisingly scored at 93% on Kaggle (I was just hoping that it wouldn't blow up), I've been slightly obsessing over how I could take my homemade model to the next level.
+The main goal of this expedition was not to gain the highest accuracy possible, but to understand the fundamentals of neural nets.
+By writing algorithms like backpropogation myself and building computations like the cost function with my own code, I hoped to figure out how all of this actually worked.
+But ever since my initial architecture surprisingly scored at 93% on Kaggle (I was just hoping that it wouldn't blow up), I've began exploring model tuning to see how far I can elevate a homemade model!

 I'm still toying with all of this, but I'm happy to say that my accuracy has risen to 96.6%, through the addition of methods like scikit-learn's PCA and the construction of illuminating diagnostics like learning curves.